madhrajan91/Skin-Segmentation/README.md

 Usage:
 run the sourcefile skin_segmentation.m using matlab or octave. to change the inputs/testset data modify values in in.txt.
-It consists of four columns where the first column is a 1 and the rest correspond to R, G and B values respectively.
-Once you run, after training the algorithm computes a probability between 0 and 1 which the probablity of the given pixels being a skin. i.e. p(y=1|r,g,b)
+It consists of four columns where the first column is a 1 and the rest correspond to B, G and R values respectively.
+Once you run, after training the algorithm computes a probability between 0 and 1 which the probablity of the given pixels being a skin. i.e. p(y=1|B,G,R)

 Logisitic regression was used to classify the dataset.
 Training set Accuracy without regularization : 91.89